aptos-foundation/AIPs/aips/aip-66.md

 ### Transaction Submission

-This AIP builds upon the new `TransactionAuthenticator`s and `AccountAuthenticator`s presented in [AIP-55](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-55.md) by using the `SingleKeyAuthenticator` and `MultiKeyAuthenticator` that supports a single key and a k-of-n multi-key, respectively.
+This AIP builds upon the new `TransactionAuthenticator`s and `AccountAuthenticator`s presented in [AIP-55](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-55.md) by using the `SingleKeyAuthenticator` and `MultiKeyAuthenticator`, which supports a single key and a k-of-n multi-key, respectively.
 A new `WebAuthn` variant under `AnySignature` and a new `Secp256r1Ecdsa` variant under `AnyPublicKey` enables users to submit transactions using a `Secp256r1` WebAuthn credential from both a `SingleKey` or `MultiKey` account.

 ```rust
 AccountAuthenticator::SingleKey { authenticator: SingleKeyAuthenticator }